RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ### View variables

 When debugging starts, you can view all variables in the **Run and Debug** view.

+You can also change a variable's value by double-clicking it in the **Run and Debug** view (this only works on UniVerse 11.4.1).

 ![](../img/debug_variables.png)